wareya/Remimu/readme.md

 ## Performance

-On simple cases, Remimu is as fast as PCRE2, sometimes slightly faster.
+On simple cases, Remimu's mach speed is similar to PCRE2.
 Regex parsing/compilation is also much faster (around 4x to 10x), so single-shot regexes are often faster than PCRE2.

 HOWEVER: Remimu is a pure backtracking engine, and has `O(2^x)` complexity on regexes with catastrophic backtracking.
 It can be much, much, MUCH slower than PCRE2.
 Beware!